j-schreiber/js-sf-cli-security-audit/messages/org.audit.init.md

 # success.policy-summary

-Initialised policy "%s" with %s items at %s.
+Initialised policy "%s" with %s entities at %s.